On Election Day, polls are open from 7:00am-7:00pm across Georgia. You will need photo identification in order to vote at the polls.

 HOW TO FIND YOUR ELECTION DAY POLLING PLACE:

-You can also find your polling place by checking your My Voter Page at mvp.sos.ga.gov, by contacting your county registrar’s office, or by calling or texting the Voter Protection Hotline at 888-730-5816.
+You can find your Election Day polling place at https://mvp.sos.ga.gov/, by contacting your Local Elections Office, or by calling or texting the Voter Protection Hotline at 888-730-5816.

 To find your Election Day polling place on My Voter Page:

 Step 1: Find your election day polling place online at your My Voter Page.
 First, enter your first initial, last name, county, and date of birth.